-This is a reasonable concern.
+This is a reasonable concern but this has made it on our CDP misconceptions list.
+So you know it’s not true.
 You read all this information online about the CDPs, you speak with a few vendors and you understand the complexity.
 On average, for an enterprise, it takes 6 weeks to build one integration.
-Given that you have 5-6 data sources, one Marketing Automation software and a visualization tool to connect, that is about… well, no need to do the math.
+Given that you have 5-6 data sources, one Marketing Automation software, and a visualization tool to connect, that is about… well, no need to do the math.
 It seems like a never-ending project.

 And that would be the reality in case you choose to build instead of buying a CDP solution.

 So it is not hard to assume that the technical implementation will take years which you cannot afford; you need to show the ROI internally in a few months after signing the contract.